ARCbiostat/MMLCA/README.md

 **MMLCA** aims to simplify the identification of multimorbidity patterns through user-friendly functions.
-Leveraging the power of Latent Class Analysis (LCA) as implemented in the `poLCA` package, **MMLCA** provides an accessible and efficient tool for researchers and practitioners.
+Leveraging the power of Latent Class Analysis (LCA) as implemented in the `poLCA` package, **MMLCA** provides an accessible and efficient tool for researchers.

 ## Installation